 The French press may be a staple at home, but the pour over is the face of third-wave speciality coffee shops.
 The pour over was invented by Amalie Auguste Melitta Bentz in response to her frustration with leftover sediment in her cups from dissatisfying-tasting percolator coffee (2).

 A pour over coffee brewer set-up consists of a carafe, a filter, and a dripper.
 The dripper can be ceramic, glass, metal, or plastic, and the material influences the taste of your brew, so choose wisely.

 The type of filter also has an impact.
-Reusable metal filters, like that ones found in French presses, keep the oils, whereas reusable cloth ones are an affordable and environmentally conscious way of keeping them out.
+Reusable metal filters keep the coffee oils, like a French press, whereas reusable cloth ones are an affordable and environmentally conscious way of keeping them out.
 A compostable paper filter gives the cleanest final cup and makes your life easier when cleaning up.

-The pour over method is a drip filtration brewing method.
-It involves pouring hot water over a bed of medium-grind coffee slowly, and gravity draws it down during extraction.
-Opportunities for experimentation with the final flavor profile are present every step of the way.
+Pour over is a drip filtration brewing method.
+You slowly pour hot water over a bed of medium-grind coffee, and gravity draws it down during extraction.
+Opportunities for experimentation with the final flavour profile are present every step of the way.
 You’ll get a more nuanced taste of the beans’ characteristic notes in a clean cup.

 For more, read about how to make pour over coffee with the best coffee beans for pour over.